Kyle Tucker Player Props: Astros vs. Nationals

 Kyle Tucker At The Plate

-- Tucker has picked up an RBI in 40.0% of his games this year, with two or more RBI in 16.9% of his games.
-He has also plated three or more runs in two contests.
+- In 26 games this season (39.4%), Tucker has picked up an RBI, and in 11 of those games (16.7%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.